BorjaEst/w2t-bkin/docs/design.md

 **Foundation layer**: `pynwb`, `hdmf`, `ndx-*` extensions are foundational dependencies available to all layers.

 - Low-level tools may depend on foundation layer (pynwb/ndx) + general utilities (e.g., `utils`).
 They produce NWB-native data structures.
-They MUST NOT depend on `config`, `config_loader`, or any CLI/orchestration module.
+They MUST NOT depend on `config` or any CLI/orchestration module.
 - Mid-level tools may depend on low-level tools + foundation layer + shared utilities.
-They MUST NOT depend on `config`, `config_loader`, or TOML parsing.
+They MUST NOT depend on `config` or TOML parsing.
 - High-level orchestration (session-aware code) may depend on any lower layer.
 It is the ONLY layer that touches `config.toml` and loads configuration models.

 ### Low-level tools (raw files, primitive options)